lmaccherone/documentdb-lumenize/README.md

     OLAPCube = require('lumenize').OLAPCube
     cube = OLAPCube.newFromSavedState(savedCube)

+You can check out the [full documentation for the Lumenize OLAPCube](http://commondatastorage.googleapis.com/versions.lumenize.com/docs/lumenize-docs/index.html#!/api/Lumenize.OLAPCube), but here are some examples.
 `getCell()` allows you to extract a single cell.
 The "total" cell for all facts where Priority = 1 can be found as follows:

     console.log(cube.getCell({Priority: 1}))